BruceEckel/functional_error_handling/Slides.md

 ---
 ### Functional Error Handling is Happening

-- Already appears in Rust, Kotlin, and recent versions of C++
+- Already in Rust, Kotlin, and recent versions of C++
 - Errors are part of the type system
-- Far more difficult for an error to “slip through the cracks”
+- Far more difficult for an error to slip through the cracks
 - Benefits make it worth adopting a library like `Results`

 ---